McIDAS Plans for GOES-16 Data

 server with accompanying display and list commands, and system changes to increase the

-detail shown in GOES-R (and other) visible, water vapor and short-wave infrared imagery.
+detail shown in GOES-16 (and other) visible, water vapor and short-wave infrared imagery.

-All recent McIDAS-V versions can read mission-standard GOES-R
+All recent McIDAS-V versions can read mission-standard GOES-16

 Level 1b and Level 2 netCDF files using the General Files chooser.
 The Linux and OS X

-Therefore, local ADDE datasets of mission-standard GOES-R Level 1b files can be
+Therefore, local ADDE datasets of mission-standard GOES-16 Level 1b and Level 2

-created with the ADDE Data Manager and the data accessed through the Satellite Imagery chooser.
+netCDF files can be created with the ADDE Data Manager and the data accessed through the

 - SDI GRB Appliance

-An SDI is available to ingest the GOES-R GRB data stream, write out the
+An SDI is available to ingest the GOES-16 GRB data stream, write out the

 netCDF files, and serve the Level 1b ABI and Level 2 GLM data via ADDE.
 See the